-This is the 17 Tools website I designed during my Cert 4 Web Development course at TAFE.
+This is the 17 Tools website I designed during my Cert 4 Web Development course at TAFE in 2013.

 It is essentially a result of my interpretation of the Logo as looking similar in style to the way information was stamped onto wooden shipping crates in the 17th to 19th Centuries.